react-static/react-static/README.md

 ### `<Router>`

 The `Router` component is required, and provides the underlying React-Router context to its children.
 It is recommended to always be the root component of a react-static app.

-- `Router` automatically handles rendering both static and browser environments.
+It will **automatically** handle both static and browser environments.

-- Supports an optional `type` prop that can be one of:
+**Props**
+- `type: one of:`
   - `browser` - Uses `history.createBrowserHistory`
   - `hash` - Uses `history.createHashHistory`
   - `memory` - Uses `history.createMemoryHistory`
+- `scrollToHashDuration: int` - The duration of the automatic scroll-to-hash animation that happens on hash changes.
+Defaults to `800`
+- `scrollToTopDuration: int` - The duration of the automatic scroll-to-top animation that happens on path changes.
+Defaults to `0`

-- It optionally accepts a `history` object (most-often used for things like react-router-redux), and also provides a helper method to subscribe to loading events.
+- `history: History` - An optional history object (most-often used for things like react-router-redux).
+Provides a helper method to subscribe to loading events.
 Note that this will override the `type` prop above.

 Example: